nhab/Focus/README.md

-  label(title,css);             //appends a label box to the document with specified title and style sheet range(title,val,id);          //appends a range input tag to the document with specified arguments table();                      //appends a table element to the document and returns it.
-  TableRow(table);              //appends a table row element into the specified table.
-  TableCell(TableRow,content);  //appends a table cell element into specified table row element.
+  label(title,css);             //appends a label box to the document with specified title and style sheet range(title,val,id);          //appends a range input tag to the document with specified arguments table();                      //appends a table element to the document and returns it. tableRow(table);              //appends a table row element into the specified table. tableCell(TableRow,content);  //appends a table cell element into specified table row element.
 ```